johnbillion/query-monitor/README.md

 ## Everything Else ##

  * Shows any transients that were set, along with their timeout, component, and call stack
- * Shows all WordPress conditionals on the current page, highlighted nicely
+ * Shows all WordPress conditionals on the current request, highlighted nicely
  * Shows an overview at the top, including page generation time and memory limit as absolute values and as % of their respective limits

 ## Authentication ##